optimex-xyz/evm-smartcontract/docs/Overview.md

 ###### `VaultRegistry` contract:

-The `VaultRegistry` contract functions as a `Helper` within the `PetaFi Protocol` to validate and manage `vaultAddress` entries across various asset chains.
+The `VaultRegistry` contract functions as a `Helper` within the `Optimex Protocol` to validate and manage `vaultAddress` entries across various asset chains.
 It plays a key role in ensuring that `Vault` contracts are accurately registered and updated for specific tokens.

 - Purpose:
   - Validates the `vaultAddress` for tokens on asset chains.
   - Allows for administrative updates of `Vault` contracts to maintain an accurate registry.
 - Administrative Functionality: `setVault(address vault, bytes networkId, bytes tokenId)`
-  - This function enables the PetaFi Protocol's Admin to:
+  - This function enables the Optimex Protocol's Admin to:
     - Register or update the deployed `Vault` for a specific token.
     - Associate the `vaultAddress` with its corresponding `networkId` and `tokenId`.
   - Ensures that each asset chain's locking mechanism for a token is properly managed.